 - Create a healthy sleeping environment: Ensure the child feels safe and comfortable when in bed.
 You can place a night lamp to fight the fear of darkness provided your toddler is not light-sensitive.
 Maintain an ideal room temperature for the baby, which according to experts is between 65 and 70°F (18 and 21°C), irrespective of the season.
 You may also play soothing music and try to minimize stimulation an hour or two before bed.

 - Make changes gradually: Acquaint the child with new things and environments gradually.
 For example, introduce the child to the toddler bed or adult bed by letting them sit and play in the bed for a few days and then make the bed a new place for them to sleep.

 - Prepare the toddler for new siblings: If you are expecting a new baby, plan how things will be when the toddler’s new sibling arrives.
 Make the toddler aware that some things may change as the baby may have more needs to be fulfilled.
 Prepare your toddler mentally and let them know that the new baby’s schedule will be different from theirs.

 - Try self-soothing techniques: It is essential for toddlers to self-soothe themselves to sleep.
 Make sure you don’t rush to lift them when they wake up at night.
 Instead, sit by the crib and try to hush them to sleep.
 You could also try self-soothing techniques, including the cry it out method and the controlled crying method.
-To learn more about how to teach a child to self-soothe, read this informative article.

 - Maintain a routine: Maintaining a bedtime routine is important to make the child aware of their bedtime.
 Stop screen time at least one hour before bedtime, give them a warm bath, dim the lights, reduce any noise to create a calm environment, and read them a bedtime story.
 All these, when done consistently, can help the toddler associate them with bedtime.